-The death of a child not only changes a parent forever, it also permanently alters a couple’s marriage.
-As individuals you must each deal with the awesome, confusing, and painful thoughts.
-You also deal with agonizing and overwhelming feelings that come with a child’s death.
-As a couple you must deal with how each of you has changed.
+A child’s death not only changes a parent forever, it also permanently alters a couple’s marriage.
+As individuals you must each deal with the confusion and pain that you are experiencing.
+As a couple you must face these changes and not allow it to separate you.

 In a sense, you each have become something of a stranger to yourself and each other.
 And in the process, your marriage cannot be what it was before.
 It is the marriage of two people who have shared a very heavy loss.
 You are two people who have seen each other grieving, of two people who have gone through the relationship struggles couples experience when a child dies.